FLAG & LSR fact sheet

 Food Services & Hospitality: Restaurants, Entertainment, Hotels, Catering

-Rubber Product: Tires, Shoes
+Rubber Products: Tires, Shoes

 Built environment: Building materials, Construction